klaypso/AdapNet-Semantic-Segmentation/README.md

 Python Packages
 tensorflow-gpu 1.4.0

-Check out the Configure the Network section for further details
+Check out the Configure the Network section for further details on setting up the project.

+## Training and Evaluation
+Training and evaluation procedures can be found in the r